18F/afrs-pa/README.md

 ### AFRS

-**Lt.
-Col. Gralyn Wimberly (Product Owner)** — Serve as single point of contact for AFRS for purposes of decisions needed to move the engagement forward.
+**Lieutenant Colonel Gralyn Wimberly (Product Owner)** — Serve as single point of contact for AFRS for purposes of decisions needed to move the engagement forward.
 Collaborate with the development team.
 Keep team and stakeholders informed, soliciting their feedback.
 Highlight and work to mitigate risks.
 Communicate feedback and help prioritize the team’s effort.
 Assist with research recruitment, data collection, and analysis.

 **Master Sergeant Jared Martin** — Serve as subject-matter expert (SME).
 Assist with research recruitment, data collection, and analysis.
 Backup PO.

 ### 18F

-**James Hupp (Content designer/strategist)** — Evaluate existing content artifacts.
+**James Hupp (Content Designer/Strategist)** — Evaluate existing content artifacts.
 Lead research recruitment, data collection, and analysis.

 **Andrew Suprenant (Product Manager)** — Articulate vision for engagement in collaboration with the product owner.
 Regularly select work of highest value to be prioritized in sprints.
 Cultivate alignment of product owner, development team, and key stakeholders.
 Identify and work to resolve obstacles.
 Highlight and work to mitigate risk.
 Ensure progress moves forward and that the 18F team delivers.